What is interventional radiology?

 Personalized treatment approach

-- Tumor ablation procedures: We can deliver targeted treatment directly to liver tumors, sparing nearby healthy tissue and reducing some side effects.
+- Liver-directed therapies: We may deliver targeted treatment directly to liver tumors, sparing nearby healthy tissue and reducing some side effects.
 Some therapies we use to treat liver tumors include Yttrium-90 radioembolization and chemoembolization.

 Managing side effects